vegarringdal/react_vitejs_with_nodejs/README.md

 ### Development & run

 -   `npm install` to install all dependencies
--   `npm start` to start dev mode (edits to front/back and common triggers rebuild)
+-   `npm start` to start dev mode (edits to front/back and common triggers rebuild, also rundt typechecker in watch mode)

 If you like to run backend and frontend in own terminals and not with concurrently you can use
 these:

 -   `start:frontend`
 -   `start:backend`
+-   `start:typechecker`

 If you need to override this during development then you need to add '.env' root